chrisclark/blog/content/simple-similar-products-recommendation-engine.md

 shelf according to brand, or price, or ability to also cook a full turkey in under 30 minutes.

-## Why This Doesn't Always Work Well
+## Where Content-Based Falls Short

-On most eCommerce sites it's easy enough for folks to [browse the toaster oven category](http://www.target.com/c/toaster-ovens-kitchen-appliances/-/N-5xtri) already.
+On most eCommerce sites it's already easy enough for folks to [browse the toaster oven category](http://www.target.com/c/toaster-ovens-kitchen-appliances/-/N-5xtri) already.
 What we really want is a recommendation system that drives incremental sales (e.g. sales that would not have happened